 - Foreigners are allowed to travel to the Tibet Autonomous Region under certain restrictions but permits are required in addition to Chinese visas.
 Independent travel is not possible - all must be organised through a travel agency.

 - There can be restrictions on travel to many other parts of Tibet, especially if protests have taken place.

-- There is a heavy military presence on the streets of many Tibetan towns.
+- There is a military or security presence on the streets of many Tibetan towns.

 Know before you go